From magnetoelectric response to optical activity: The response tensors

 While (\ref{nuBarE}) and (\ref{nuTildeEb}) are generally gauge dependent, (\ref{nuTildeEa}) is only gauge dependent if there are degeneracies present in the unperturbed system.
-Very generally, there is a simplification that occurs when (\ref{nuBarE},\ref{nuTildeEb},\ref{nuTildeEa}) are summed to form the total response tensor (\ref{eq:beta_total}); the gauge dependent terms appearing in (\ref{nuTildeEa}) cancel with terms appearing in (\ref{nuBarE}), and as a result the gauge dependent terms appearing in the total $\beta_{\mathscr{M}}^{il}(\omega)$ do not explicitly depend on the energies $E_{n\boldsymbol{k}}$.
+Very generally, there is a simplification that occurs when (\ref{nuBarE},\ref{nuTildeEb},\ref{nuTildeEa}) are summed to form the total response tensor (\ref{eq:beta_total}); the gauge-dependent terms appearing in (\ref{nuTildeEa}) cancel with terms appearing in (\ref{nuBarE}), and as a result the gauge-dependent terms appearing in the total $\beta_{\mathscr{M}}^{il}(\omega)$ do not explicitly depend on the energies $E_{n\boldsymbol{k}}$.
 In all we have